Contextualising-Email-Archives/discovery-tool/Heroku_webapp/Readme.md

 If you are running for the first time, please take the help of a software developer with python and webapp development.

 #How to run this webapp prototype for Model 1 on your desktop:
 1. Download the sourcecode to your desktop.
+This app works on Linux type of environments as it needs to spawn worker threads.
+Not possible on Windows OS.
 2. Requirements.txt contains all required packages to run the desktop.
 2a. for Conda users, the command is *$conda install --file requirements.txt* , else *$pip install -r requirements.txt --target ./lib*
 3. the files Model1.py and Model1_original.py are superfluous.
 You can add them to .gitignore if you add the project to git.